Deep Neural Networks Inspired by Differential Equations: From SDEs to Deep Neural Networks

 Recent works have generalized the framework by considering non-Gaussian noise~\cite{yoon2023score,voleti2022score,huang2024blue,vandersanden2025edgepreserving,shariatian2024denoising}, which broadens the class of data distributions that can be modeled.
 Further extensions introduce physical constraints to the diffusion process, for example, by enforcing boundary conditions or reflecting barriers~\cite{yu2023high,yuan2023physdiff,lu2023speed,lou2023reflected,nie2023blessing}.

-\textbf{b) Reverse SDE:} While the reverse SDE \eqref{RSDE1} provides a principled way to model the generative trajectory from noise to data, its form is inherently tied to the forward process and often constrained in flexibility.
-To overcome these limitations, recent works have explored mathematically redesigning the reverse SDE, either by learning more expressive drift functions or by jointly adapting the drift and diffusion terms.

-\textbf{Unified Framework}~\cite{cao2023exploring} introduces a tunable parameter $\gamma \in [0, 1]$ into the reverse SDE, allowing smooth interpolation between deterministic ODEs and stochastic SDEs:
+\textbf{b) Reverse SDE:} While the reverse SDE \eqref{RSDE1} provides a principled trajectory, its strict dependence on the forward process restricts modeling flexibility.
+Consequently, recent studies mathematically redesign the reverse SDE by learning more expressive drift functions or jointly optimizing the drift and diffusion terms. \textbf{Unified Framework}~\cite{cao2023exploring} introduces a tunable parameter $\gamma \in [0, 1]$ into the reverse SDE, allowing smooth interpolation between deterministic ODEs and stochastic SDEs:

 which can flexibly balance between sample diversity (stochasticity) and sample fidelity (determinism), and unifies a wide range of generative modeling dynamics within a single formulation.